The Learning Process - The Mind, Hands and Ears

 When listening to music, we enjoy it at the tempo the composer or artist intended, in real time.
-Only the ear is involved in listening.
-This is passive listening and you're simply enjoying the music.
-This is what we do everyday and it's what draws us to want to learn a musical instrument.
+Listening and enjoying a song only requires the ear and mind.
+This is passive listening, and you're simply enjoying the music.
+This is what we do every day, and it's what draws us to want to learn a musical instrument.

-When trying to reproduce music on any musical instrument, you're now an active participant in reproducing music.
+Performing — When trying to reproduce music on any musical instrument, you're now an active participant in the making and reproducing music.
 The mind and ear are in control, telling the hands what to do.
 When performing, it's mainly the ear and the mind on a subconscious level that is driving the show and telling the hands what to do.
-And this is in real time and at the intender performance tempo.
+And this is all in real time and at the intended performance tempo.

-Learning an instrument is all about making and reinforcing the connection between the mind, hands and ears.
+Learning — Learning an instrument is all about making and reinforcing the connection between the mind, hands, and ears.
 This typically can't be done in real time.

-Of the three, it's the hands that need the work and the most repetition.
-Just like the skills needed in sports — it's the technique where all the work is.
+Of the three elements involved, it's the hands that need the most work and the most repetition.
+Just as the skills required in sports — it's the technique where all the work is.
 Take golf, looks pretty simple on the surface.
 Hit the little white ball in the hole – or, shooting a foul shoot in basketball — put the basketball in the basket.

 The concepts are pretty simple — it's the implementation that's all the work.

 The hands take up most of the training time.
 It's the hands that provide the technique to actively reproduce music.
-This training of the hands needs to be done accurately, with efficiency.
-This training CAN NOT be accomplished in tempo.
+This training of the hands needs to be done accurately and efficiency.
+This training CAN NOT be accomplished, initially, at performance tempo.
 Training needs to be deliberate and SLOW.
 Building the tempo as facility is gained.

-For Ukulele Players, take the first chord your typically learn, the C chord to the right.
-It's pretty simple, one finger, one string.
+For Ukulele Players, taking the first chord you typically learn is the C chord.
+It's a pretty simple chord, requiring only one finger and one string chord.
 And, strumming chords on ukulele is somewhat easy, in that you can just strum all four strings.
-Initially it doesn't have the strumming accuracy that the guitar requires.
-By itself it pretty easy to memorize and play simple songs with few chords.
-There aren't many one chord songs so additional chords beyond that first open position C major chords need to be learned and memorized.
+Initially, it doesn't have the strumming accuracy that the guitar requires.
+By itself, it is pretty easy to memorize and play simple songs with few chords.
+There aren't many one chord songs, so additional chords beyond that first open position C major chords need to be learned, memorized, and mastered.

 A new twist is you need to use more than one finger and learn additional chords.
-Three or four of the most common chords you initially on ukulele, all come from the common key of C major and are the primary chords in the key.
+Three or four of the most common chords you initially learn on ukulele, all come from the Common Key of C Major and are the primary chords in the key.
 They are C, F, G and G7.
 None of these first chords use more than three fingers.
-So the wimpy pinky, finger four doesn't need to get involved.
+So, the wimpy pinky, finger four doesn't need to get involved.

 When you know two chords, you need to be able to switch efficiently between both chords at various tempos from slow ballads to fast up-tempo songs.
-This is where all the work is needed between the mind, hands, and ear in the learning process.
+This is where all the work happens.
+The mind, hands, and ear all work together, this is the learning process.
 The ear will learn the sounds of these common, basic chords with little effort.
 The mind can memorize them with a bit more effort — there's only two chords a t a time to keep track of — the one you're currently on and how am I going to get to the next one.

 Then add G and G7.
 Four chords and a little more work.
 There are hundreds of songs that use these primary chords in the key of C. Use the recommended fingerings for the chords shown above.
 Although alternate fingerings are possible and need to be explored, these initial fingerings will get you started.